TiBOcode/astrotibo/src/content/notes/foundation.md

 DRAFT

-What you're going to learn is a unique approach to Fingerstyle Ukulele Improvisation, it revolves around a few Principles
+What you're going to learn is a unique approach to Fingerstyle Ukulele Improvisation, it revolves around a few Principles: